 During the year FPHC implemented Lashmaniasis control programme in its target Afghan refugee camps in Peshawar district.
 FPHC's staff members have received training on identification and treatment of Cutaneous Lashmaniasis.
-Medicine for treatment of the diseases was not available in open market.
-Therefore, FPHC referred the patients to next level health care facilities.
+FPHC's staff members and volunteer health workers regularly shared information on prevention and control of Lashmaniasis with community.
+Fortunately, during the year no case of Lashmaniasis was reported from FPHC's target areas.